 The two digital projects that I am creating as part of my dissertation are:

 A GIS mapping project featuring the fortresses, monasteries and churches that were occupied by military-religious orders in Medieval Iberia.
 I began this project by creating ADIMO, the Architectural Database of Iberian Military Orders.
 The second portion of the project involves viewshed analysis.
-The best way to explain this technology is it chooses an viewer location – in my case the top of a fortress – then asks each pixel of a digital elevation model (DEM) if that space can be seen by a person standing at the viewer location.
-The maps you see in the viewshed analysis section were taken from a paper I gave at the 5th International Congress on Remote Sensing at Duke University on October 13th, 2014.
+The best way to explain this technology is it chooses an “avatar” location – in my case the top of a fortress – then asks every pixel on that terrain map if it can be seen by a person standing at the avatar location.
+The maps you see in the viewshed analysis section were taken from a talk I gave at the International Congress of Medieval Studies in Kalamazoo, MI in 2012.

-The second digital project takes a much closer view of two fortress-monastery headquarters for the order of Montesa.
-This project digitally reconstructs this partially ruined military-monastic complex using photogrammetry to obtain a detailed mesh of 3D data from a collection of more than ten thousand 2D photographs.
+The second digital project takes a much closer view of two fortress-monastery headquarters for the order of Calatrava and the order of Montesa.
+This project digitally reconstructs these two partially ruined military-monastic complexes using photogrammetry to obtain a detailed “cloud” of 3D data from a series of regimented 2D photographs.
 I captured this data in March 2013 using a handheld DSLR mounted on a 15 ft. pole, as well as a small point and click camera attached to the line of a kite that I flew over the site.
-Having captured the extant wall fabric, I was later able to raise the walls to hypothetical heights so that I could run volumetric viewshed experiments through the partitions that separated monastic and fortified spaces.
+Having captured the extant wall fabric, I began reconstruction of the sites using 3D graphics programs so that I can enter the sites virtually, asking questions about how different members of the military orders might have moved through the sites in different ways.
 In the end, I hope to make the case that these two structures reveal a great deal about how the Christian military orders expressed their identities through the construction of large military-monastic complexes on the Christian-Muslim frontier.

 The 3D portions of this site are currently composed of photogrammetry experiments.
 You can see them in the photogrammetry section of this site.